File 1099-DIV Online

 - Federal income tax withheld: The amount of federal tax withheld from your income through dividends.

-State income tax withheld: Any state taxes withheld from your dividend income.
+State income tax with held: Any state taxes withheld from your dividend income.

 Who Needs to File Form 1099-DIV?

-Financial institutions such as brokerage firms, banks, and mutual fund companies usually issue these forms to individual taxpayers.
-They (financial institutions) are typically responsible for filing 1099-DIV online for individuals who got more than $10 from them.
+They are typically responsible for filing 1099-DIV online for individuals who got more than $10 from them.

 Although the documentation is necessary for investors as well to report accurate income,.
 However, they don’t need a physical form submission to do so.
 Another key consideration to keep in mind is that even if an investor does not receive a 1099-DIV, they are still responsible for reporting all taxable dividend income.